mindspore-ai/docs/docs/mindspore/source_en/note/api_mapping/pytorch_diff/AmazonReviewFull.md

 PyTorch: Read the AmazonReviewFull dataset.

 MindSpore: Read the AmazonReviewFull dataset.
-Download dataset from web is not supported.
+Downloading dataset from web is not supported.

 | Categories | Subcategories |PyTorch | MindSpore | Difference |
 | --- | ---   | ---   | ---        |---  |